oracle/python-cx_Oracle/doc/module.rst

    With cx_Oracle every exception object has exactly one argument in the ``args`` tuple.
-This argument is a ``cx_Oracle._Error`` object which has the following three read-only attributes.
+This argument is a ``cx_Oracle._Error`` object which has the following four read-only attributes.

 .. attribute:: _Error.code